Recruitment and admission of doctoral students are carried out according to the admission regulations.

 Introduction of new doctoral student

-- Introduction of new doctoral students (recommendations to the departments).
+- Introduction of new doctoral students at SLU (recommendations to the departments).

 - Practical information and advice for living and working in Sweden and at SLU.